Adventure

 Crossing the road in 30km/h zones

 On roads without a pedestrian crossing, it is important that your child knows the appropriate crossing point.
-These are places with a good overview of the traffic.
-The waiting child must be seen by drivers at an early stage and not be hidden by objects such as bushes or parked vehicles.
+These are places with a good view of the traffic.
+The waiting child must be seen by drivers at an early stage and not be obscured by objects such as bushes or parked vehicles.

 Rules for